-Time spent and activity carried out during foraging, time of day, length and site of perching, preening, resting, and flying will be recorded using field observations [15].
+Time spent and activity carried out during foraging, time of day, length and site of perching, preening, resting, and flying will be recorded using field observations approaching the methodology proposed by Shimelis and Afework [9].
 The focal sampling method was used repeatedly to watch and follow the species for ten minutes, early in the morning and late in the evening.
-Also, type of food items consumed were recorded.
+Additionally, type of food items consumed were recorded.